 Tony left after about a year, to be replaced by Nelson Dupree.
 All the others had remained the same during that time.
 Tony then went off to become a Soul singer and songwriter (he recorded "Let's Play House" and wrote "Living In The Footsteps Of Another Man" for the Chi-Lites).

 The Modern Flamingos played the Apollo the week of March 1, 1963.
 Later that spring, when they were playing a gig in Pittsburgh, Joe Rock, a local producer who'd worked with the Skyliners, approached them about recording.
 Overnight, Terry and Nate wrote a tune called "Let's Be Lovers."
 They recorded it for Atlantic's Atco label, coupled with a song that Rock provided: "Walk Softly Away."
 The songs were released in June 1963.
 However, they couldn't call themselves the Flamingos, so they became the "Starglows."
-The other singers were Hardy Hall (bass), Larry Jones (second tenor), and someone remembered only as "Shug."
+The other singers were Hardy Hall (bass; former member of the Belltones on Grand), Larry Jones (second tenor), and someone remembered only as "Shug."
 Joe Johnson played the organ.
 (Note that by now, all of the originals were gone.)

 Both sides featured the duet lead of Terry and Nate, and they sounded a lot like the Flamingos.
 Too much like the Flamingos, in point of fact.
 The record started taking off in Pittsburgh and Philadelphia and George Goldner heard it.
 Immediately guessing who the singers were, he took his complaint to Atlantic: he'd put too much money into the Flamingos, he cried.
 Atlantic buckled and withdrew promotion for the disc.